Azure/bicep-registry-modules/modules/lz/sub-vending/src/self/subResourceWrapper/readme.md

 subscriptionManagementGroupId | No       | The destination management group ID for the new subscription.
 Note: Do not supply the display name.
 The management group ID forms part of the Azure resource ID. e.g., `/providers/Microsoft.Management/managementGroups/{managementGroupId}`. subscriptionTags | No       | An object of tag key/value pairs to be appended to a subscription.
-NOTE: Tags will only be overwriten if existing tag exists with same key; values provided here win. virtualNetworkEnabled | No       | Whether to create a virtual network or not. virtualNetworkResourceGroupName | Yes      | The name of the resource group to create the virtual network in. virtualNetworkResourceGroupLockEnabled | No       | Enables the deployment of a `CanNotDelete` resource locks to the virtual networks resource group. virtualNetworkResourceGroupTags | No       | An object of tag key/value pairs to be appended to the Resource Group that the Virtual Network is created in.
+NOTE: Tags will only be overwriten if existing tag exists with same key; values provided here win. virtualNetworkEnabled | No       | Whether to create a virtual network or not. virtualNetworkResourceGroupName | No       | The name of the resource group to create the virtual network in. virtualNetworkResourceGroupLockEnabled | No       | Enables the deployment of a `CanNotDelete` resource locks to the virtual networks resource group. virtualNetworkResourceGroupTags | No       | An object of tag key/value pairs to be appended to the Resource Group that the Virtual Network is created in.
 NOTE: Tags will only be overwriten if existing tag exists with same key; values provided here win. virtualNetworkLocation | No       | The location of the virtual network.
 Use region shortnames e.g. uksouth, eastus, etc.